Pennsylvania / Clinton County

 What is the weather like in Crestmont, PA year-round?

-Crestmont offers four distinct seasons, featuring warm summers with highs near 85°F and cold winters dipping to 23°F. The area enjoys 54% sunny days and receives about 46 inches of rainfall each year, supporting a lush landscape.
+Crestmont experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 23°F. The area receives about 46 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter